 Miscaught is defined as the animal caught and restrained in the chute in any position other than with its head fully outside of the chute head bars and its body from the shoulders backwards within the chute, or if an animal behind the animal in the chute is caught in the tail/back gate and not immediately released.
 Vocalization is scored once per animal, even if the animal vocalizes more than once.
 Vocalization is defined as any audible call (moo, bellow, etc.), usually made with the mouth open.
 Vocalization should be scored from the time the animal enters the chute until the initiation of procedures (do not include vocalizing due to implanting, tagging, injecting).
 Electric prod use is defined as touching an animal with a prod, whether or not there is a discharge of electrical current.
 Prod misuse is defined as prod use where the animal has nowhere to go or prod use without attempting to move using alternative means or repeated, forceful, and excessive prod use.
 A fall is recorded if any part of the body (head, brisket, belly) touches the ground or floor.
 A slip is recorded if the lower leg (knee or hock) touches the ground.
-Jumping is defined as an exit speed equivalent to the animal running full speed down an alleyway.
+Jumping is defined as cattle standing on the rear two feet, with the front end elevated, followed by the hind feet leaving the ground.
+Racing is defined as an exit speed equivalent to the animal running full speed down an alleyway.
 Jumping and racing are scored only during active handling.